How to File a Claim

 How do I File a Claim with the Victim Compensation Fund?

 There are two ways to file a claim.
-You may file a claim using this online system or, if you do not have access to a computer, you may file a “hard copy” claim form by mail.
+You may file a claim using the online system or, if you do not have access to a computer, you may file a “hard copy” claim form by mail.
 The VCF encourages claimants to file online.
 Use of the online process will help lower administrative costs.
-If you cannot file online, you may request a hard copy claim form by calling the toll free Helpline at 1-855-885-1555.
+If you cannot file online, you may download and print a hard copy claim form from this website or request a hard copy form be mailed to you by calling the toll free Helpline at 1-855-885-1555.

-To file a claim through the web-based system, you must first register.
-Once you have completed the registration process, you will be able to complete and submit the Eligibility Form – which is the first portion of the claim process.
+To file a claim through the online system, you must first create an account.
+Once you have created your account, you will be guided through the registration process.
+After completing and submitting your registration, you will be able to complete and submit the Eligibility Form – which is the first portion of the claim process.
 You may submit both portions of the claim form – the Eligibility Form and the Compensation Form – at the same time, or you may choose to file the Eligibility Form before filing the Compensation Form.

 What is the Registration Process?

-The registration process is the first step in the claims process and is designed to collect basic information about the potential Claimant (and the Claimant’s representative, if applicable) and his/her claim.
+Registration is the first step in the claims process and is designed to collect basic information about the potential Claimant (and the Claimant’s representative, if applicable) and his/her claim

 In the registration process, you will be asked to provide basic information on (i) the Claimant who was injured or harmed, or the deceased individual who died as a result of the air crashes of September 11, 2001 or the subsequent debris removal, (ii) if applicable, the authorized guardian or representative who will be filing the claim on behalf of the injured or deceased individual (such as the parent or guardian of a minor child or the Personal Representative of a deceased individual), and (iii) if applicable, the attorney or other individual who is assisting the Claimant or authorized representative.
 In addition, the registration form requests basic information about the status of the Claimant, including the Claimant’s “presence” at a 9/11 crash site during the period between September 11, 2001 and May 30, 2002.

 This registration process does not create a claim and you do not waive any rights by registering.
 By submitting the information requested, you will be registering with the VCF either as a potential Claimant or a representative of a potential Claimant.
-To meet the VCF’s filing deadline, you must complete and submit a registration within two years of when you first knew or should have known that you were injured as a result of September 11 (or by October 3, 2013 if you first learned of your injury before October 3, 2011).
-Please see FAQ #4.6 for more information on the deadline for filing claims.
+Please see FAQ #1.4 for detailed information on the deadlines for registering and filing a claim.

 How Do I Complete the Eligibility Form?

-If you decide to proceed with filing a claim with the VCF online, you must first register.
-You may then use the account you set up in the registration process to get access to and then complete the Eligibility Form.
+If you decide to proceed with filing an online claim, you will use the account you set up in the registration process to get access to and then complete the Eligibility Form.
 The Eligibility Form includes some of the same questions that you answered in the registration process.
 The information that you provided when registering will be saved so that you do not have to enter it a second time, but if you need to change your answers, you may do so.
-If you are filing a hard copy claim form by mail, you do not need to register online.
+If you are submitting your Eligibility Form in hard copy, you should complete all sections of the form, being careful to answer all applicable questions.

 The Eligibility Form also requests information about: